seany94/js-data-types/exercise.md

 ### Arrays

 Javascript provides us with a number of native methods that allow us to interact with arrays.
 Find methods that do each of the following and provide an example...
-* Add an element to the back of an array.
+* Add an element to the back of an array.  .push()
-* Remove an element from the back of an array.
+* Remove an element from the back of an array.  .pop()
-* Add an element to the front of an array.
+* Add an element to the front of an array.  .unshift()
-* Remove an element from the front of an array.
+* Remove an element from the front of an array.  .shift()
-* Concatenates all the elements in an array into a string.
+* Concatenates all the elements in an array into a string.  .join()/.toString()
 * Separates the characters of a string into an array.
-This one is a string method.
+This one is a string method.   .split("")

 > This is a great exercise for practicing your "Google Fu"!
 If you need a starting point, check out [MDN's documentation page on arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).